anthonyxiang1/closeter/README.md

 # Closeter - outfit creating app

+A outfit selecting app given a csv file of the user's wardrobe - includes decision automation using weather based features through DarkSky API.

 ## Inspiration/About
 For my personal inability to decide what to wear, to combat decision fatigue and wasted time during the morning.
 Creates an outfit based on three inputs - style, season, and shoe.
 Uses DarkSky API to make decisions based on weather and reads clothes from a CSV file.
 Automates certain decisions based on the weather - specifically temperature and precipitation probability.